Home

 In these pictures of Hermes, you'll see the god was represented as a young and athletic man.
 His attributes were the winged cap, the winged sandals and the caduceus, a rod with two intertwined serpents.
 Sometimes he appears with his Roman name, Mercury.
 For the story of the Greek god Hermes, click here.

-Hermes with the Infant Dionysus
+Hermes with Infant Dionysos on His Arm

-Hermes with the Infant Dionysus
+Hermes with Infant Dionysos on His Arm

-Praxiteles
+, Praxiteles

 Hermes